jeffcd/forms/README.md

 <Form messages={messages}>
 ```

+## Form states

+There are three states.

+- pristine: A form that is pristine means that it has no modifications to it's state.
+It can have data, but there are no \[unsaved\] modifications to that data.
+- error: A form that has errors such as a required field or invalid data.
+A form can also be in error state if the submission fails on the server side such as a 500 error.
+- dirty: A form that has unsaved changes.

 ## Custom States

 Create an object with your states.
 Make sure each state is prefixed with one of the allowed states.